DINA-Web/DINA-Web.github.io/pages/en/consortium/members.md

 ## Senckenberg Society for Nature Research
 <img width="50%" alt="Logo Senckenberg" src="{{ '/assets/theme/images/logo-senckenberg.png' | relative_url }}" class="img-fluid">
-The Senckenberg – Leibniz Institution for Biodiversity and Earth System Research (SGN) was founded in 1817 by local citizens in Frankfurt under the name Senckenbergische Naturforschende Gesellschaft, which translates as Senckenberg Society of Nature Research.
-Today, it is one of the most important research institutions in the field of biodiversity and, with the Frankfurt House, one of the largest natural history museums in Europe.
-The SGN is the supporting body for seven research institutes and three natural history museums.
+The Senckenberg – Leibniz Institution for Biodiversity and Earth System Research (SGN) was founded in 1817 by local citizens in Frankfurt under the name Senckenbergische Naturforschende Gesellschaft, which translates to Senckenberg Society for Nature Research.
+Today, it is one of the most important research institutions in the field of biodiversity and, with the Frankfurt museum, one of the largest natural history museums in Europe.
+The SGN serves as the supporting body for seven research institutes and three natural history museums.

-With more than 45 million items, Senckenberg maintains the largest natural history collection in Germany.
-Senckenberg’s statutory obligations include to “maintain and develop collections as ‘archives of nature’ and to make them available to science as a research infrastructure”.
+With more than 45 million specimens, Senckenberg maintains the largest natural history collection in Germany.
+Its statutory obligations include "maintaining and developing collections as 'archives of nature' and making them available to science as a research infrastructure."

-Senckenberg's membership in the DINA consortium, alongside with its involvement in related projects like DiSSCo and OSIRIS, underline its efforts of making their 45-million-specimen collections internationally and openly accessible by digitization.
+Senckenberg's membership in the DINA consortium, along with its involvement in related projects like DiSSCo and OSIRIS, underlines its efforts to make its 45-million-specimen collection internationally and openly accessible through digitization.

 ### Website